CodeMouse92/quantified-task-management/measures/planning.md

 ## Gravity

-Gravity is the importance of a task in relation to the project as a whole.
+Gravity is the importance of a task in relation to the **product release**.
 It is useful for defining which features belong in each iteration of a product, and should be revised with each release.